 Oktoberfest is held annually from the Saturday after September 15 to the first Sunday in October.
 If October 1 or 2 is a Sunday, Oktoberfest is extended up to and including October 3 (a public holiday in Germany).

-- The stalls and rides are open until 11:30 p.m. or midnight, depending on the day of the week.
+- The stalls and rides open at 9 a.m. until 11:30 p.m. or midnight, depending on the day of the week.

 A detailed overview with all opening hours can be found here.